sankalp-12/moveinsync/README.md

 - Once logged in, you can start making dashboards to monitor the application metrics and send alerts.
 A template dashboard has been provided in `grafana/dashboards/moveinsync.json` with a limited number of visualizations, which you can upload to **Grafana** through the _import_ option while creating a new dashboard.

 - The setup is now complete!
-You can now start sending HTTP requests to the services (using _curl_ or _Postman_), The different endpoints and their respective request body structures are provided below.
+You can now start sending HTTP requests to the services (using _curl_ or _Postman_).
+The different endpoints and their respective request body structures are provided below.

 ## API Documentation